- About Overview

 Wisdom from past graduates

 The commencement speaker, selected by the class, was Donald Kishi, PharmD ’68.
-Kishi, who retired this year, spent more than 50 years associated with the School and served the class as a faculty member and associate dean for student and curricular affairs.
+Kishi, who retired this year, spent more than 50 years associated with the School and served the class as a faculty member and associate dean of student and curricular affairs.

 Kishi implored the class to push the practice of pharmacy ahead, following in the footsteps of prior generations of UCSF graduates.
 “Your school of pharmacy has a long history of preparing students for a practice that does not exist at the time of their graduation, but rather for a vision of practice five to ten years into the future,” Kishi said.